-A leading provider of mobile notary and remote online notary services across the United States, First Class Signing Services (FCSS) supports extensive operations throughout Texas.
+A leading provider of mobile notary and remote online notary services across the United States, First Class Signing Service (FCSS) supports extensive operations throughout Texas.
 Spanning the state, our experienced and licensed notaries public are fully trained and authorized to do everything that a traditional notary can do.
 However, they make the entire notarization process far more efficient and effective by meeting you where you live and work.

 Comparing Mobile and Remote Online Notaries